metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_cluster_v2_manifest.md

 Required:

 - `hostname` (String) Hostname is the connection string to use to connect the remote cluster.
 To use IPv6, place brackets ('[', ']') around the IPv6 value.
-- `name` (String) Name of the remote cluster.
-Note that, -operator-managed is added as suffix by operator automatically to the name in order to diffrentiate from non operator managed remote clusters.
+- `name` (String) Name of the remote cluster.Note that, -operator-managed is added as suffix by operator automaticallyto the name in order to diffrentiate from non operator managed remote clusters.
 - `uuid` (String) UUID of the remote cluster.
-The UUID of a CouchbaseCluster resource is advertised in the status.clusterId field of the resource.
+The UUID of a CouchbaseCluster resourceis advertised in the status.clusterId field of the resource.

 Optional:

-- `authentication_secret` (String) AuthenticationSecret is a secret used to authenticate when establishing a remote connection.
+- `authentication_secret` (String) AuthenticationSecret is a secret used to authenticate when establishing aremote connection.
 It is only required when not using mTLS.
-The secret must contain a username (secret key 'username') and password (secret key 'password').
+The secretmust contain a username (secret key 'username') and password (secret key'password').
-- `replications` (Attributes) Replications are replication streams from this cluster to the remote one.
-This field defines how to look up CouchbaseReplication resources.
-By default any CouchbaseReplication resources in the namespace will be considered. (see [below for nested schema](#nestedatt--spec--xdcr--remote_clusters--replications))
+- `replications` (Attributes) Replications are replication streams from this cluster to the remote one.This field defines how to look up CouchbaseReplication resources.
+By defaultany CouchbaseReplication resources in the namespace will be considered. (see [below for nested schema](#nestedatt--spec--xdcr--remote_clusters--replications))
-- `tls` (Attributes) TLS if specified references a resource containing the necessary certificate data for an encrypted connection. (see [below for nested schema](#nestedatt--spec--xdcr--remote_clusters--tls))
+- `tls` (Attributes) TLS if specified references a resource containing the necessary certificatedata for an encrypted connection. (see [below for nested schema](#nestedatt--spec--xdcr--remote_clusters--tls))

 <a id="nestedatt--spec--xdcr--remote_clusters--replications"></a>
 ### Nested Schema for `spec.xdcr.remote_clusters.replications`

 Optional:

-- `selector` (Attributes) Selector allows CouchbaseReplication resources to be filtered based on labels. (see [below for nested schema](#nestedatt--spec--xdcr--remote_clusters--replications--selector))
+- `selector` (Attributes) Selector allows CouchbaseReplication resources to be filteredbased on labels. (see [below for nested schema](#nestedatt--spec--xdcr--remote_clusters--replications--selector))

 <a id="nestedatt--spec--xdcr--remote_clusters--replications--selector"></a>
 ### Nested Schema for `spec.xdcr.remote_clusters.replications.selector`